-The Medicine & Science in Sports & Medicine “Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal, and Neuromotor Fitness in Apparently Healthy Adults” View Source recommends stretching each major muscle group at least two days a week to improve flexibility and maintain your joints.
-On average, stretching burns only Clinical Cardiology “Metabolic equivalents (METS) in exercise testing, exercise prescription, and evaluation of functional capacity” View Source , but its benefits extend (get it?) far beyond numbers alone.
+The American College of Sports Medicine (ACSM) Medicine & Science in Sports & Medicine “Quantity and Quality of Exercise for Developing and Maintaining Cardiorespiratory, Musculoskeletal, and Neuromotor Fitness in Apparently Healthy Adults” View Source recommends stretching each major muscle group at least two days a week to improve flexibility and maintain your joints.
+On average, stretching burns only 27 calories per 10 minutes Clinical Cardiology “Metabolic equivalents (METS) in exercise testing, exercise prescription, and evaluation of functional capacity” View Source , but its benefits extend (get it?) far beyond numbers alone.

 Can Stretching Help You Lose Weight?